Applying for a visa

 Confirmation of acceptance for studies

-As part of your visa application you will require a Confirmation of Acceptance for Studies (CAS).
+As part of your visa application you will require a Confirmation of Acceptance for Studies (CAS) from Loughborough University as your sponsoring institution.
 Information on obtaining a CAS from the University is available here.
 You will need information from your CAS statement to complete your visa application; the CAS statement will also help you calculate how much money you need to show for any outstanding tuition fees and which documents you need to provide as evidence of how you secured your course offer.

 Check your details